kamelkeb/expo/docs/pages/versions/v36.0.0/tutorial/configuration.md

 import Video from '../../../../components/plugins/Video'

 Before we can consider our app truly complete we need to add a splash screen and app icon.
 A splash screen is what users see when the app is launched, before it has loaded.
-The icon will be visible on the users' home screen when the app is installed, or inside of the Expo app when in development.
+The icon will be visible on the user's home screen when the app is installed, or inside of the Expo app when in development.

 ## Splash screen